orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/stereo.rst

 -  Convert disparity map to 3D map

-Then fuse all 3D maps to produce DSM with desired geographic or cartographic projection and parametrizable extent.
+Then all 3D maps are fused to produce a DSM with desired geographic or cartographic projection and parametrizable extent.